-A number of education and care services in Victoria have included a bush kinder in the program they deliver to children.
+A number of early childhood education and care services in Victoria have included bush kinders in the program they deliver for children.
 These services predominantly operate from the education and care service’s premises with a small part of the program delivered at the bush kinder site.
 Bush kinders are generally located in natural environments away from the education and care service and provide valuable opportunities for children to explore the natural environment and to extend the educational program.

 Services conducting a bush kinder must assess and address the additional risks that may be associated with delivering the program outside of the service and ensure that when children are at the bush kinder site:

 - every reasonable precaution is taken to protect children being educated and cared for by the service from harm and any hazard likely to cause injury (section 167)